jerome244/holbertonschool-hbnb/part4/README.md

 - **Modularization Needed:**
    - It would be better to modularize the code, breaking down the large components into smaller, reusable components.
 This would improve the maintainability of the project.

-- **View Counter and Notification System:**
-   - The notification system would need additional work for full functionality.

 - **Clean Up Uploaded Photos Folder:**
    - Currently, there is no system to clean up the uploaded images in the `uploads/` folder, especially after places or user data are deleted.